 Remedial action at the Site began in 1982 with the removal of the underground waste storage tank and associated piping.
 Additional facilities that were removed in 1982 included an acid waste tank, concrete holding vault, concrete slab beneath the former waste solvent tank, and a temporary waste solvent tank.
 After removal of the underground waste storage tank in 1982, about 3,400 cubic yards of soil were excavated from the vicinity of the tank to a total depth of 52 feet below grade.
 Groundwater extraction at the Site was also initiated in 1982 to control migration of COCs.

-In 1986, Fairchild constructed a slurry cut-off wall around the Site to a maximum depth of 148 feet to create a physical barrier to prevent off-property migration of COCs.
+In 1986, Fairchild constructed a slurry cut-off wall around the Site to a maximum depth of up to148 feet to create a physical barrier to prevent off-property migration of COCs.
 Groundwater extraction and treatment (GWET) continued inside and down-gradient from the slurry wall enclosure until 1998 and 1991, respectively.
 Soil excavation and construction of the slurry wall were complete and the GWET system and groundwater monitoring program were implemented by the time the Final Site Cleanup Requirements Order (SCR) was adopted in 1989.